-- A. Keep stock at a lower inventory and turn over stock more frequently. - B. Consider selling stock that is resistant to boxwood blight.
+- A. Keep stock at a lower inventory and turn over stock more frequently. - B. Consider growing stock that is resistant to boxwood blight.
 No boxwood are known to be immune to boxwood blight; only partial resistance is available.
-Contact your local county Extension office for a list of the more resistant cultivars.
+Contact your local county Extension office for a list of the more resistant cultivars. - C. Do not store or display boxwood on soil surfaces where boxwood blight was detected.
+All new boxwood should be stored and displayed in a new area of nursery and preferably over concrete, asphalt, or weed mat over gravel. - D. Store and display all future boxwood inventories in an area of the nursery where customers will not have to walk through.
+Do not store or display boxwood inventories in areas where boxwood blight was previously detected.